 My family and I believed in our fellow Americans.
 We believed that they would not strip millions of their brethren of their fundamental human rights.
 We believed that the people of America would not value their taxes over the safety and well-being of millions of human beings.
 We believed that our country was progressing, that we were about to have our first woman president who would help to continue to move this country in the direction Obama had set it in.

 Instead, we watched in absolute horror as our country turned its back on us, turned its back on the millions of immigrants and minorities.
-All we could do was watch as our country rose up to accept Donald Trump as its new leader.
+All we could do was watch as our country rose up to accept Donald Drumpf as its new leader.